Kuy people: Geographic distribution

 The Kuy are found in a region of mainland Southeast Asia roughly between the Dangrek Mountains and the Mun River, straddling the borders where Thailand, Cambodia, and Laos meet.
-The majority, over 80 percent, live in Thailand in the provinces of Surin, Buriram, Sisaket, Nakhon Ratchasima, and Ubon Ratchathani.
-From Ubon Ratchathani, their range continues over the Lao border where another 43,000 live in Savannakhet, Salavan and Champasak provinces along both banks of the Mekong.
-Across the Cambodian border, approximately 38,000 Kuy live mainly in Preah Vihear, Steung Treng, Siem Reap, and northern Kampong Thom with a small population in Kratie.
+Although exact population estimates are uncertain, of an estimated 400,000 Kuy people living in these three countries, 220,000 are thought to be in Thailand.
+In Thailand, the Kuy mainly live in the southern Isan region, encompassing the provinces of Surin, Buriram, Sisaket, Nakhon Ratchasima, and Ubon Ratchathani.
+In Lao, the Kuy mainly live in Attapeu, Savannakhet, Salavan and Champasak provinces along both banks of the Mekong.
+Across the Cambodian border, the Kuy live mainly in Preah Vihear, Steung Treng, Siem Reap, and northern Kampong Thom with a small population in Kratie.

-In Cambodia and Laos, Kuy is considered a "hill tribe" and, especially in Laos, many live in remote isolated areas in separate villages and have not integrated into mainstream society.
 In Cambodia, where significant numbers of Kuy also live among the Khmer, they are considered a Khmer Loeu group while in Laos there are counted among the Lao Theung ("midland Lao").
-In Thailand, most Kuy people are more socially integrated and often live in mixed villages alongside the immigrants Northern Khmer.
+In Thailand, Kuy people often live in mixed villages alongside the Northern Khmer.